-- (a) "Academy" means the Michigan nonprofit corporation named Innocademy Allegan Campus which is established as a public school academy pursuant to this Contract. - (b) "Academy Board" means the Board of Directors of the Academy. - (c) "Applicable Law" means all state and federal law applicable to public school academies. - (d) "Application" means the public school academy application and supporting documentation submitted to the University Board for the establishment of the Academy and supplemented by material submitted pursuant to the University Board's requirements for reauthorization.
+- (a) "Academy" means the Michigan nonprofit corporation named Innocademy which is established as a public school academy pursuant to this Contract. - (b) "Academy Board" means the Board of Directors of the Academy. - (c) "Applicable Law" means all state and federal law applicable to public school academies, including all rules, regulations, and orders promulgated thereunder. - (d) "Application" means the public school academy application and supporting documentation submitted to the University Board for the establishment of the Academy and supplemented by material submitted pursuant to the University Board's requirements for reauthorization.